onierstrasz/FAQ/drmFAQ.md

 Select the books and convert to ePub.

-* Q How to remove Adobe DRM?
+## Q How to remove Adobe DRM?

+... todo